files-community/Website/src/routes/docs/configuring/updates/+page.md

 ### Updating the preview version to v3.0.9

-In order update the preview version to v3.0.9, you'll need to export your settings by going to Files settings > Advanced > Export.
-Then uninstall and [reinstall](/download/) Files and import your settings again from Files settings > Advanced > Import > Select previously saved zip.
-We appologize for the inconvenience and hope the process goes smoothly for you.
+In order update the preview version to v3.0.9 or above, you'll need to one time
+1. Export your settings by going to Files settings > Advanced > Export.
+2. Then uninstall and [reinstall](/download/) Files
+3. Import your settings again from Files settings > Advanced > Import > Select previously saved zip.